calistad/Customized_Travel_Plan/README.md

 ## Overview

-Create an customized efficient travel plan for clients in 4 aspects.
+Create a customized efficient travel plan for clients in 4 aspects.

 * Present 600+ **cities**, nearby **airports**, **hotels**, and **restaurants** with clients’ preferable weather.